SAM0-0/APPLE-PAYMENT-BYPASS/README.md

 # APPLE-PAYMENT-BYPASS
-A python script which is used to bypass payment verficiation while creating a apple id and availing free trial
+A python script which is used to bypass payment verficiation while creating a apple id and availing free trials for the rest of the life.

 It may no work as the bug is fixed by apple, But u can use it as a guide to understand the apple account creation and payment flows !